Myofunctional Therapy

 What is Myofunctional Therapy?

-According to the American Speech-Language Hearing Association up to 50% of school-aged children suffer from oral-related speech issues known as Myofunctional Disorders like tongue-thrusting, articulation disorders, chronic mouth breathing, and other potential speech-disrupting comorbidities, including teeth gaps, tongue-ties and more.
+According to the American Speech-Language Hearing Association up to 50% of school-aged children suffer from oral-related speech issues known as Myofunctional Disorders like tongue-thrusting, articulation disorders, chronic open mouth breathing, and other potential speech-disrupting comorbidities, including teeth gaps, over bite, tongue-ties, airway issues and more.

-Myofunctional Therapy is the process of reversing, remedying or reconfiguring oral musculature, and facial components to alleviate speech disruption.
-This process typically involves courses of physical therapy focused on re-training the posture and positioning of the mouth and the tongue of the afflicted child.
+Myofunctional Therapy is the process of reversing, remedying or reconfiguring oral musculature, and facial components to alleviate speech and airway disruption.
+This process typically involves courses of myofunctional therapy focused on re-training the posture and positioning of the mouth and the tongue of the afflicted child.

 Orofacial Myofunctional Therapy programs can assist the retraining of your child’s developing, or developed craniofacial structures, mouth muscles, and related functions.

 Our Myofunctional Therapy program is active across Ontario, and is accepting patients with no wait list.
-Reach out today to find out how to enrol your child in our programs.
+Reach out to us today to enrol your child to see a Myofunctional Therapist.

-“Myofunctional Therapy is the process of reversing, remedying or reconfiguring oral musculature, and facial components to alleviate speech disruption. “
+“Myofunctional Therapy is the process of reversing, remedying or reconfiguring oral musculature, and facial components to alleviate speech and airway disruption. “

 Components of Myofunctional Therapy